-Luckily for us, the function of the subwoofer is not only to add that sub bass at the bottom that you’re speakers can’t reach.
+Luckily for us, the function of the subwoofer is not only to add that sub-bass at the bottom that your speakers can’t reach.
 REL T/5x actually extends higher than that, gradually fading with higher frequencies but helping very gently all the way to 100 Hz or even higher.
 This makes the handover from the sub to the main speakers more gentle and gradual, but it also helps bolden that whole part below one hundred Hertz where LS50 nominally reaches but doesn’t have high enough output to sound bold and authoritative as some bigger speakers.
-Just look at how it starts to lose the power as soon as we dive below 100 Hz.
+Just look at how it starts to lose power as soon as we dive below 100 Hz.

 This is a KEF’s own reading inside of the anechoic chamber.
 There is a bit more bass response in most real-life listening rooms due to the bass reflections, but LS50 still starts to slowly roll off as soon as it hits 100 Hz.
 So knowing this you can easily guess that even frequencies that LS50 can nominally play (50 to 100 Hertz) can be helped and noticeably improved by the sub, and brought to a much more equal level with the rest of the spectrum.
 And you definitely hear that.
 Even if a song doesn’t have really deep bass, everything sounds fuller and bolder with a sub.
 Vocals, drums, bass guitars, double bass, etc. This added fullness helps with the overall tone timbre.
-It makes everything sound more palpable and natural, less wiry and less harsh.
+It makes everything sound more palpable and natural, less wiry, and less harsh.
 Listen to the music with the sub on for a few days then turn it off.
 Even in the parts where there is no deep bass, you’ll notice how vocals and instruments become a bit drier, artificial, and grainy.

 Impact on the soundstage